 Cold weather

-Stay safe all winter long by following these health and safety tips:
+Stay safe all winter long by following these cold weather health and safety tips:

-• Have furnaces checked annually before winter to ensure they are working efficiently and safely.
+• Check furnaces annually before winter to ensure they are working efficiently and safely.

 • Create a cold-weather preparedness kit for your family that includes: